jackyzha0/jackyzha0.github.io/content/thoughts/Asymmetric Key Cryptography.md

 1. Sender encrypts with public key
 	- Only private key can decrypt it
 	- Used for confidentiality
-1. Owner encrypts with private key
+2. Owner encrypts with private key
 	- Anyone can decrypt as public key is public
 	- Used for authentication/proof of ownership

-Can theoretically encrypt using private key but anyone with public key can decrypt!